 Leverage data for 'last-minute' email and SMS campaigns.
 These reminders often outperform our main campaigns, with click rates increasing by 10-20% and orders by 50-100%.
 Paired with a timely incentive, these messages nudge non-purchasers to complete their purchase before the holiday window closes.

+Segment > Best customers

+What someone has done (or not done)

+What someone has done (or not done)

+Placed order

+is greater than

+at least once

 Placed order value

-Placed order